2.0+ Explained | Proof of Stake & Tokenomics

 What are the advantages of Proof of Stake?

 🔒 Security: Consensus algorithms work by imposing economic costs on would-be attackers.
-In PoW, smaller PoW networks are particularly vulnerable to 51% attacks.
+Smaller PoW networks are particularly vulnerable to 51% attacks.
 This is because mining power is highly mobile, making it feasible for attackers to target different networks without facing significant costs.

 Staked assets are much less mobile.
-By forcing would-be attackers to control over 51% of the total staked CTC supply, PoS would make such an attack on Creditcoin economically self-defeating.
+By forcing would-be attackers to control over 51% of the total staked CTC supply, PoS makes such an attack on Creditcoin economically self-defeating.

 🤝 Incentive Alignment: In PoW, miners are incentivised purely by financial rewards, and can easily migrate their mining power to other networks, almost like mercenaries for hire.
 Ultimately, this means that miners don’t always have the best interests of the network in mind.